olliecheng/oyc.id.au/lookahead.md

+# A call to action: I'm looking for contributors for the Lookahead semester planner

 Hi, this is a bit of information about a project I'm brewing up.
 I'd like to revive Lookahead, the University of Melbourne semester planner.

 ![Untitled](/assets/portfolio/Untitled.png)